Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 Funds for development and implementation of energy efficiency strategies can only be done by local and tribal governments.

-Applications are due to the Department of Energy on June 13, 2024.
-Click “Learn More” for details.
+Applications were due to the Department of Energy on June 13, 2024.
+Announcement of grant recipients is expected later this year.

-Competition that selected 11 grantmakers, who will make subgrants to community-based environmental justice projects.
+This EPA competition selected 11 grantmakers, who will make subgrants to community-based environmental justice projects beginning Fall 2024.

 Nonprofits, Federally- and state-recognized Tribal governments and intertribal consortia, local governments, and Native American organizations who are proposing environmental justice projects.